JimmyRespawn/PassionNano/productblog/content/blog/iptvfluenttos.md

 ## 6. Updates and Availability

-JimmyRespawn may release updates, patches, or enhancements to improve the App’s functionality or address security concerns.
+Fan Jiana may release updates, patches, or enhancements to improve the App’s functionality or address security concerns.
 You agree to install all required updates to continue using the App.

 We reserve the right to modify, suspend, or discontinue the App at any time without prior notice.
 In such cases, your license to use the App will be terminated, and you may be required to delete it from your device.